Markdown-Blog/Markdown.Blog/README.md

 ## Index Features

 The blog system provides several indexing methods through the `BlogIndex` class to organize and retrieve blog posts efficiently:

+### Index File Conventions
+Each Division maintains three index files:
+- `index.json.gz`: Compressed binary format of the full index
+- `index.json`: Uncompressed JSON format of the full index
+- `index.version`: A plain text file containing the current version number of the index

 ### Blog Metadata List Management
 - Supports serialization and deserialization of blog metadata in both JSON and compressed binary formats